 She had trouble breathing so they put her on a CPAP that they removed later that night.
 She was hooked up to all sorts of monitors and machines, but we were smitten immediately.

-After some time with this precious little angel, we went back up to post-partum to see K. Lots of tears were shed.
+After some time with this precious little angel, we went back up to post-partum to see K. She was amazing through the whole thing.
+Her love for Audrey was clear and potent.
+Lots of tears were shed.
 She said she knew the baby girl belonged in our home.
 We felt overwhelming love for K and birth dad M.

 K and M signed consent to adoption about 75 hours after Audrey was born.
-It was the longest 75 hours ever.
+It was the longest 75 hours of our lives.
 Thankfully, our NICU nurse the day of the signing had adopted her two kids so she knew what we were feeling while we waited for the word from our social worker.

 Audrey spent 19 days in the NICU learning how to eat.
 We are so grateful for the nurses that took extra special care of us and our baby.
 Audrey had so many great visitors.
 I wish we had a photo with each one.
 So many people prayed so long for her.
 She was instantly loved.